How Much Do Glass Shower Doors Cost?

-This type of glass shower door generally doesn’t have a frame, and is positioned to swing open just like any other door in your home.
-Because these doors are made of thicker ½” glass, they are much studier and will not wobble like cheaper, thinner glass doors.
+This type of glass shower door generally doesn’t have a frame and is positioned to swing open just like any other door in your home.
+Swinging doors are made of thicker ½” glass, they are much sturdier and will not wobble like cheaper, thinner glass doors.

 One drawback of installing a swinging glass shower door in your bathroom is that it requires ample space for clearance.
-If your shower is a neo angle or corner shower door, the swinging door might be your only option.
-Make sure to plan accordingly when planning your bathroom remodel.
+If your shower is a neo-angle or corner shower door, the swinging door might be your only option.
+Make sure to keep this in mind when planning your bathroom remodel.

 These shower doors (also known as bypass doors) are as functional as they are visually appealing.
-Because these shower doors don’t swing out into the bathroom, clearance space is not an issue.
+Sliding glass shower doors don’t swing into the bathroom, so clearance space is not an issue.
 Sliding glass doors can also be utilized in frameless and framed showers alike, making them one of the most versatile shower door options.

-Clear glass shower enclosures let in more light then opaque glass, and make your space appear visually larger and more open.
-This simple investment helps to create a more open, seamless, and contemporary space, that offers a unique design opportunity.
+Clear glass shower enclosures let in more light then opaque glass and make your space appear larger and more open.
+This simple investment helps create a more open, seamless and contemporary space, that offers a unique design opportunity.
 Since most contemporary style bathrooms are usually visual and feature intricate bathroom fixtures and decorative tiles, frame less shower glass doors have been gaining fame among many homeowners.

 Commonly referred to as opaque or privacy glass, this glass type does exactly what its name suggests.
-Acid etching, or sand blasting, regular clear glass is what gives frosted glass its opaque appearance.
+Acid etching or sand blasting, regular clear glass is what gives frosted glass its opaque appearance.
 It blurs visibility when gazing through the glass by obscuring the light coming in.
-As a result, your bathroom won’t let in as much natural light compared to clear glass, making your bathroom a bit darker.
-Also, worth considering is that because you can’t see through privacy glass, your bathroom will also appear smaller to the naked eye.
+As a result, your bathroom won’t let in as much natural light compared to clear glass.
+Also, worth considering is that because you can’t see through privacy glass, your bathroom will also appear smaller.